 Saint Martin's University

-SCJ was the driving force behind the redevelopment of the one-acre courtyard at Saint Martin’s University.
-The courtyard transformed from an outdated gravel oval to an award-winning courtyard with features such as a fountain, decorative concrete, and a grass-paved fire lane.
+SCJ was the driving force behind the redevelopment of the one-acre Father Alfred J. Hulscher Courtyard at Saint Martin’s University.
+The courtyard was transformed from an outdated gravel oval to an award-winning courtyard with features such as a fountain, decorative concrete, and a grass-paved fire lane.

 Several obstacles were navigated during design and construction such as shallow hardpan, unmapped utilities, and maintaining ADA compliance while constrained by existing features.
 Stormwater is collected in a surface trench drain that is part of the decorative concrete flat work and is infiltrated within a gallery beneath the grass-pave fire lane.